rust-embedded/gpio-cdev/README.md

 rust-gpio-cdev is a Rust library/crate providing access to [GPIO character device ABI](https://www.kernel.org/doc/Documentation/ABI/testing/gpio-cdev).
-This API, stabilized with Linux v4.4, deprecates the legacy sysfs interface to GPIOs that is now deprecated and is planned to be removed from the upstream kernel after year 2020 (which is coming up quickly).
+This API, stabilized with Linux v4.4, deprecates the legacy sysfs interface to GPIOs that is planned to be removed from the upstream kernel after year 2020 (which is coming up quickly).

 ## Sysfs GPIO vs GPIO Character Device